Grace Notes (pre-school through Grade 1)

 Each year the Youth Choir offers opportunities to sing in other venues outside the church, and also hosts a number of social events.

 United Church of Chapel Hill is an affiliate of the Royal School of Church Music.
 Among the resources provided by RSCM is a graded curriculum, Voice for Life, that trains choristers to be well-rounded and knowledgeable church musicians.
 Through participation in choir and music theory classes and completion of practical and written assignments, these choristers learn good vocal technique and diction, music skills and understanding, musical and historical context of the choral repertoire, the singer’s role in the choir, and the choir’s role in Christian worship.The Voice for Life curriculum is divided into five levels, a preparatory level (white), and four standard levels (light blue, dark blue, red and yellow).
 Completion of a level is marked by the awarding of a ribbon of the corresponding color on which the chorister wears the RSCM medallion.

-The Chancel Choir leads the music in worship during the academic year, primarily at the 11:00 am service, and also sings for several special services in the church year, including the annual service of Lessons and Carols during Advent.
-At least once a year the choir performs a major work with orchestra.
-Its repertoire includes sacred choral music spanning more than 5 centuries and drawing on various traditions and cultures.
+The Chancel Choir leads Festival Worship most Sundays during the academic year, and also sings for several special services in the church year, including the annual service of Lessons and Carols during Advent.
+Its repertoire includes sacred choral music spanning more than five centuries and drawing on various traditions and cultures.
 During the summer, the Chancel Choir provides the backbone of the Summer Drop-In Choir, which is open to all.

 United Church is fortunate to have a large community of ethnic Karen, who were resettled here from Thailand and Burma, as part of our congregation.
-Singing is very important in their community and several times a year our own Karen choir shares acappella music from their worship tradition with the 8:45 congregation.
+Singing is very important in their community and, when we are worshiping in person, our own Karen choir shares acappella music from their worship tradition several times a year.
 The melodies are often familiar to us, as many of them are adaptations of hymns taught to the community by missionaries in the last century.